cfeenstra67/multirunner/README.md

 Notably the `runner` has an attribute `stats`.
 This is an object that collects analytics about the child processes being run.
 The `average_stats()` method of this object can be used to retrieve average statistics about memory and cpu usage of the child processes.
 By default it returns the averages per pid--pass `per_pid=False` to this method to retrieve overall averages.

+NOTE: the items in the data stream must be JSON serializable

 ## CLI

 The `JobRunner` functionality can also be accessed through the CLI.
 Specs are provided as files, either YAML or JSON.
 The data stream can either be provided as a file or through stdin, where each line is a JSON object.
 A spec file might look like: